AdityaDeshwal/Library/README.md

     }
    It finds the book with its given serial number in input  and update its name and genre provided in input.

-*Currently it have a bug, that after adding or updating book if you attempt for DisplayBooks so changes are not visible until we start the server again.* *Changes are visible on restating server.
+*Previously it have a bug, that after adding or updating book if you attempt for DisplayBooks so changes are not visible until we start the server again.* *Changes are visible on restating server.
 The data is stroed on MongoDB cloud.*
+*This bug has been removed*